andressiri/alkemy-full-stack/README.md

   ## Installation

-  To install this app for development mode testing you need to:
+  To install this app for development mode testing you need to have installed in your computer updated versions of Node.js, NPM and Git in order to follow this steps:

   1. Create and go to a new directory.
   2. Initialize a new repository with "git init" command.